|

 when boating

-- Inspect exhaust system regularly (every
+- Inspect exhaust system regularly (every 50 hours of operation or every

-comes first)
+90 days, whichever comes first)

-- Repair any fume exhaust leak immediately
+- Repair any fume exhaust leaks immediately

-- Change the direction of the boat if engine
+- Change the direction of the boat if engine fumes are coming onboard

-- Install a carbon monoxide detector on gas-operated
+- Install a carbon monoxide detector on gas-operated boats

 Is it safe to sleep on a boat?

-Most CO fatalities on boats occur when occupants
+Most CO fatalities on boats occur when occupants are asleep and gas generators

-the exhaust system is positively secure and
+is dangerous, unless the exhaust system is positively secure and a CO

 Should I install a CO monitor?